DoktorMike/DoktorMike.github.io/_posts/2017-01-18-On-the-equivalence-of-Bayesian-priors-and-Ridge-regression.md

 $$-\ln \mathcal{L}(\beta)=-\sum_{t=1}^T \ln \mathcal{N}(y_t-\beta x_t; 0, \sigma)- \ln\mathcal{N}(\beta; 0, \alpha I)$$

 as opposed to the equation before.
-For the sake of clarity let's assume from now on that we only have one independent variable and only one parameter $\beta$.
+For the sake of clarity let's assume from now on that we only have one independent variable and only one parameter $$\beta$$.
 Since we know that

 $$\mathcal{N}(x;\mu, \sigma)=\frac{1}{\sqrt{2\pi\sigma^2}}\exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right)$$